spot-next/core-next/docs/intro.md

 </dependency>
 ```

-We warp the library in a little service:
+We wrap the library in a little service:
 ```java
 @Service
 public class EmailService extends AbstractService {